Sahil0402/CryptoPunk/README.md

 - **Extended Functionality:** Consider adding features like auctions and lending for NFTs.
 - **Community Collaboration:** Encourage open-source contributions to expand the project's capabilities.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 We extend our gratitude to ThirdWeb, Infura, Cranq, Metamask, Sanity, Next.js, and Vercel for their tools and services that played a crucial role in developing this multi-chain NFT marketplace and digital currency exchange platform.

-For in-depth technical details, please refer to the relevant sections in the documentation.